 Thursday 21.
-Received a substantial offer of compensation from our mortgage provider, having previously lodged an official complaint with them regarding our poorly performing endowments.
-All K had to do was copy and customise a standard letter which he got off the web.
+Received a substantial offer of compensation from our mortgage provider, the Northpoint Mortgage Lenders, having previously lodged an official complaint with them regarding our poorly performing endowments.
+All K had to do was copy and customize a standard letter which he got off the web.
 Money for old rope, basically – and a highly recommended course of action, if you think you might be affected.
 Because £8300 (from £66k worth of endowments, taken out 12 years ago) is most emphatically NOT to be sniffed at.

 Enjoyed a meal in a Polish diner with long-estranged old friends, newly re-united in grief over former guest blogger Alan’s permanent departure from Nottingham.
 (Right now, Alan doesn’t know whether he’ll end up in Shanghai or Southampton – although at this precise moment he is airborne, travelling from Brussels to his home in Cape Town.
 Selfishly, I’m kinda hoping for Southampton.)